Mass murderer Manson denied parole again in California

 He had been denied release on parole 11 times before, most recently in 2007, when the board ruled that he "continues to pose an unreasonable danger to others and may still bring harm to anyone he would come in contact with."

-Following a hearing of about two hours at Corcoran, located 175 miles (280 km) northwest of Los Angeles, the board issued its latest rejection without further comment, corrections spokesman Luis Patino said.
+Following a hearing of about two hours at Corcoran, located 175 miles northwest of Los Angeles, the board issued its latest rejection without further comment, corrections spokesman Luis Patino said.

 Amid the hippie culture of the 1960s, Manson, a charismatic ex-convict, put together a collection of runaways and outcasts known as the Manson Family.
 In the summer of 1969 he became one of the 20th century's most infamous criminals when he directed his mostly young, female followers to murder seven people.